 Invasive Species: The use of PWCs could contribute to the spread of invasive species to the national lakeshore.
 Watercraft and boat trailers that are used on multiple waterbodies could transport organisms such as the zebra mussel and the quagga mussel.
-Currently there are no nonnative aquatic species identified within the waters of Lake Superior at the national lakeshore, however, they could easily be established through transport on a contaminated vessel.
-This potential impact is mitigated by requiring PWC users to decontaminate their PWCs and all associated equipment between uses at different water bodies so they are free of any vegetation, animals, mud, and any other organic material; this is required by the 2016 Superintendent's Compendium (NPS 2016).
-The benefits of decontaminating PWCs prior to use in the national lakeshore would be discussed with visitors according to the improved education and outreach program.
+Currently there are few nonnative invasive aquatic species verified within the waters of Lake Superior at the national lakeshore; however, they could easily be established through transport on a contaminated vessel.
+This potential impact is mitigated by a state regulation (MCL 324 § 41325) which requires that all vessels and trailers be free of all aquatic organisms prior to transporting over land.
+While this state regulation reduces the chance of visitors transporting invasive aquatic species to the waters of the national lakeshore, the risk of invasive species being transported into the national lakeshore cannot be completely eliminated.
+Invasive species could become established in Lake Superior and compete with native species for habitat and food or cause direct harm to native species.

 Under alternative 2, the entire 42-mile shoreline would be open to PWC use.
 PWC use is expected to remain concentrated near Sand Point, the location of the only boat launch in the national lakeshore, and Miners Beach.
-These two locations are popular beaches within the national lakeshore and experience high levels of visitation from beach users, picnickers, and other boaters-using both motorized and nonmotorized vessels.
+These two locations are popular beaches within the national lakeshore and experience high levels of visitation from beach users, picnickers, and other boaters-using both motorized and non-motorized vessels.
 Visitors wanting to use PWCs often combine PWC use with these same activities.
 PWCs would be able to launch at Sand Point and transit east to newly opened areas.
 Use near Grand Marais could increase because there is a boat launch in Grand Marais; however, boating conditions there are less hospitable for PWCs then in Munising and Sand Point.
 Grand Marais is fully exposed to Lake Superior conditions, whereas Munising and Sand Point are protected by Grand Isle, making the waters there slightly calmer and less susceptible to the large waves typical in Lake Superior.
 Lake Superior can be a challenging environment for PWCs with weather changing quickly, making it dangerous to be too far from a safe landing area.
 While PWC use could increase in areas currently closed to PWCs, it is expected that use in newly opened areas would be lower than the area between Sand Point and Miners Beach due to lack of access and the distance from the Sand Point boat launch.
 However, alternative 2 would introduce new impacts to areas of the national lakeshore currently devoid of PWC use.

 Birds: Impacts from PWC use under alternative 2 would be the same types of impacts described above for alternative 1, with the primary difference in impacts being the areas of the national lakeshore potentially affected.
-Under alternative 1, use would be confined to the area currently open to PWC use, approximately 9.2 miles from the western end of the national lakeshore to Miners Beach.
+Under alternative 1, use would be confined to the area currently open to PWC use, between the western end of the national lakeshore near Sand Point to Miners Beach.
 Under alternative 2, the area open to PWC use would expand to the entire national lakeshore, resulting in 42 miles of lakeshore available for PWC use.
 With these new areas open to use, new habitats and the birds that use them could potentially be impacted, including the national lakeshore adjacent to the Beaver Basin Wilderness Area.